Grace Notes

 OK.
 That’s the typical narrative about accomplishments, blah, blah, blah.
 Now let’s talk about another “About.”

 I lost the will to live when I was 18, spiritually hemorrhaging with no idea how to stanch the bleeding.
 As a first semester freshman at Lake Forest College, I awoke each morning, or rather, opened my eyes each morning after struggling through the night in twilight consciousness, with rims of darkness encircling my gaze.
-I zombie walked through classes, all the while wrestling with an inner voice tormenting me, something wrong, something wrong.
+I zombied through classes, all the while wrestling with an inner voice tormenting me: something wrong, something wrong.

-Time loomed, threatening.
-Each day challenged me, another oppressive eternity.
+Time threatened.
+Each day challenged: another eternity.
 How would I make it through this morning, this hour, this minute?
-Its crawling pace tortured me.
-That’s when my will to live nosedived.
+Its crawling pace tortured.
+My will to live nosedived.
 I couldn’t keep going like this.
-Worse, I was unable to fix it.
+Worse, I didn’t have a clue how to fix it.

 The Hail Mary solution?
 Get back to my high school girlfriend.